 Scottish Episcopal Church History

 However, five months later the right to appoint a Bishop of Aberdeen and Orkney lapses to the Bishops (just four as two other Dioceses are also vacant) and the four appoint Canon Anne Dyer as Scotland's first woman bishop.
-Canon Anne has, however, conducted a same sex marriage and the Bishops' actions produce outrage in parts of the Diocese of Aberdeen and Orkney.
-However,
+Canon Anne has, however, conducted a same sex marriage and the Bishops' actions produce protests in parts of the Diocese of Aberdeen and Orkney.

 THE WIDER WORLD